etherspot/skandha/README.md

-  "skipBundleValidation": false, # # optional, skips bundle validation "userOpGasLimit": 25000000, # optional, gas limit of a userop "bundleGasLimit": 25000000, # optional, gas limit of a bundle "archieveDuration": 5184000 # optional, keeps submitted, reverted and cancelled userops in the mempool for this many seconds
+  "skipBundleValidation": false, # # optional, skips bundle validation "userOpGasLimit": 25000000, # optional, gas limit of a userop "bundleGasLimit": 25000000, # optional, gas limit of a bundle "archiveDuration": 5184000 # optional, keeps submitted, reverted and cancelled userops in the mempool for this many seconds }
-}
 ```
 ## 💬 Contact